 Beware of the Weather

-Most people know that the winter weather can cause more accidents on the road, but the weather can impact your e-scooter in many ways.
+Most people know that the winter weather can cause more accidents on the road, but the weather can impact your e-scooter in many ways, storing your scooter in winter is one option.
 To understand why you need to weatherproof your scooter, we need to look at the implications of the colder seasons.